sarahmwiser/react-app-design/week2/readme.md

 ### Vite (pronounced "veet")

-Vite is another build tool that handles everything you need to setup a front-end project.
+<a href="https://vitejs.dev/guide/">Vite</a> is another build tool that handles everything you need to setup a front-end project.

 Vite has a build setup templates (with TypeScript) for: